unjs/nitro/docs/content/3.config/index.md

 An array of paths to nitro plugins.
 They will be executed by order on the first initialization.

+Note that Nitro auto-register the plugins in the `plugins/` directory, [learn more](/guide/advanced/plugins).

 ### `virtual`

 - Default: `{}`